Alcibiades-Capital/valorem-website/site/_docs/clear-contracts.md

 description: Developer documentation for the Valorem Clear smart contracts.
 ---

-The [Valorem Clear](/docs/clear-overview) is a persistent, non-upgradable smart contract written in Solidity, responsible for the core clearing and settling of Valorem Options.
+[Valorem Clear](/docs/clear-overview) is a persistent, non-upgradable smart contract written in Solidity, responsible for the core clearing and settling of Valorem Options.
 It is designed to prioritize censorship resistance, security, self-custody, and to function without any intermediaries who may restrict access.
 The source code can be found on [GitHub](https://github.com/valorem-labs-inc/valorem-core).